axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 ### pattern

 It is a string value.
 But just input a valid RegEx.
-Useful to open up numeric keyboard on touch devices.
+Useful to open up numeric keyboard on iOS touch devices.
 See official HTML documentation for details.

 Default: `.*`.
 This RegEx do not restrict any input.
 An empty string at this point causes errors on form validation, because it just allows to input a empty string.